Finding Phones Fast: Low-Latency and Scalable Monitoring of Cellular Communications in Sensitive Areas: Low-latency Geofencing

-In previous works, angle of arrival systems~\cite{kumar_lte_2014, noauthor_home_nodate} estimate the AoA using either a large array of receivers or rotating antennas.
-Both of these approaches are impractical and come with a large cost overhead.
-In this subsection, we show how we are solving this challenge in the context of geofencing in a practical and cost-effective manner.
-First, we show how just 2 antennas facing opposing directions can already give an AoA estimate, and second, we show how a wall can improve inside/outside distinction even further.

 The radio units of our uplink receivers are equipped with two receiving ports.
 Each port is connected to a separate directional antenna, oriented in opposite directions.
-We show that the relative signal power of two directional antennas facing away from each other can be used to estimate the angle of arrival.
 Intuitively, if a signal is significantly stronger on one antenna, the signal must originate from the direction of that antenna's azimuth.
 On the other hand, if the signal power on both antennas is equal, the direction is perpendicular to the azimuth of both antennas.

-To test this idea, we conducted the following experiment: In an LoS environment, we set up an uplink receiver in the middle of a large open field.
-We then varied the UE position in a circle around the uplink receiver.
-We set it at various angles to the two antennas (0\textdegree, 45\textdegree, 90\textdegree, 135\textdegree, 180\textdegree, 225\textdegree, 270\textdegree, 315\textdegree).
-We plot the signal power difference between the two ports and show how the angle affects the signal power ratio in \autoref{fig:directions}.
-The trade-off of using only two antennas is an ambiguity in the resulting bearing, as we cannot detect differences between +90 and -90 degrees.
-This is an acceptable trade-off for our geofencing system, since we rely on multiple uplink receivers.

-When possible, we can further adapt the direction-finding approach of the two ports to focus on classifying signals as either inside or outside the target area.
+We can further adapt the direction-finding approach of the two ports to focus on classifying signals as either inside or outside the target area.
 The most straightforward method involves placing uplink receivers along the border of the target area, with one antenna positioned as an "inside" antenna and the other as an "outside" antenna.
 Often, the target area is separated from the outside by a boundary, such as a concrete wall or another physical feature.
 While a boundary such as a wall is not strictly required, it significantly enhances separation when available.
+If it is not feasible to position antennas on different sides of the boundary, both antennas can be placed on the same side.
+In such cases, one antenna is positioned above the wall and the other below, ensuring that at least one benefits from the wall’s attenuation effects.
+This flexible approach enables the system to adapt to various boundary conditions.
+An example of this antenna setup is shown in \autoref{fig:antenna}.
+To showcase this separation in the real world, we plot in \autoref{fig:aoa_sep} the relative signal power difference between the two ports of one radio unit for uplink messages collected in one of our deployments.